TotalWineLabs/imageproxy/README.md

 ### Options ###

-Options are available for cropping, resizing, rotation, flipping, and digital signatures among a few others.
+Options are available for cropping, resizing, rotation, flipping, rectangular canvas creation, and digital signatures among a few others.
 Options for are specified as a comma delimited list of parameters, which can be supplied in any order.
 Duplicate parameters overwrite previous values.